LuigiPagani/QM_Notes/README.md

 5. Quantum Measurement and Observables
 6. Quantum Systems and their States
 7. Time Evolution and Quantum Dynamics
+8. Quantum Harmonic Oscillator
-8. Angular Momentum and Spin
+9. Angular Momentum and Spin
-9. Quantum Harmonic Oscillator
-10. Perturbation Theory
 11. Identical Particles and Symmetry
 12. Quantum Entanglement and Bell's Inequality